 Camryn, a student at Limavady Grammar School said:

 “Instead of just reading from a book, I had the chance to figure out what works and doesn’t, so the learning stuck with me.”

 Students taking part in Ionic Liquids: Towards Greener Fragrances pilot enjoyed practical elements of the project, the relationships developed with the researchers and the experiences of visiting real chemistry laboratories to analyse samples, according to the project evaluation.

 “This is reflected in the extremely high retention of students over the year, and that all schools are planning to run the project again in 2022-23,” says Foster.

 Whilst the practical work is challenging, it is accessible to all students enabling them to devise their own parameters, develop skills, lead sessions and learn more about the plethora of opportunities studying chemistry can provide.”

-Currently, the project will be running in St Patrick’s Academy, St Malachy’s High School, Our Lady’s Grammar School, St Malachy’s College, Belfast High School, Belfast Boys’ Model School, North West Regional College and Southern Regional College.
-Schools interested in taking part in the project, can find out more at https://researchinschools.org/projects/greener-fragrances/.
+During the 2022-23 academic year, the project runs in St Patrick’s Academy, St Malachy’s High School, Our Lady’s Grammar School, St Malachy’s College, Belfast High School, Belfast Boys’ Model School, North West Regional College and Southern Regional College.